 The responsibilities of the prescribing health practitioner include adhering to relevant standards of good medical practice and obtaining informed consent.
 The prescribing health practitioner also accepts responsibility for the use of an 'unapproved' therapeutic good and any associated adverse reactions.

-Read more about responsibilities and how to prescribe an unapproved therapeutic good.
+Read more about responsibilities and how to access an unapproved therapeutic good.

 How to apply - SAS & Authorised Prescriber Online System